RAVENPRAVIN/INVERSE-OF-A-MATRIX/README.md

 ### Step 2:
 Prepare the lists from each linear equation and assign in np.array()
 ### Step 3:
-Using yhe np.linalg.inv(),we can find the inverse of a matrix.
+Using the np.linalg.inv(),we can find the inverse of a matrix.
 ### Step 4:
 End the program.
 ## Program: